 Indonesia's National Hospital deploys AppSealing to Protect its Mobile Apps and Customers' PHI

-SAN JOSE, Calif., May 9, 2023 /PRNewswire/ -- National Hospital Indonesia (NHI) today announced that it has deployed AppSealing, a mobile application security platform, to protect its mobile apps and customers' PHI.
+SAN JOSE, Calif., May 9, 2023 /CNW/ -- National Hospital Indonesia (NHI) today announced that it has deployed AppSealing, a mobile application security platform, to protect its mobile apps and customers' PHI.

 The hospital's mobile applications are used by its staff and patients to access and manage medical records, schedule appointments, and communicate with healthcare providers.
 AppSealing's app shielding platform provides the hospital with advanced security measures to protect its mobile applications and customers' PHI from malicious attacks and thereby achieve HIPAA compliance.